 In most cases, the spacing between the range gates is constant along the ray, although this is not necessarily the case.
 For example, some NOAA radars have gate spacings of 75m, 150m and 300m.
-Therefore, we need to handle the cases for which the range gate spacing is variable.
+Therefore, we need to be able to handle the cases for which the range gate spacing is variable.
+(This was not supported in version 1.0).